-If you are thinking about applying to Penn State New Kensington, the fee for the application is $65.
+If you are thinking about applying to Penn State New Kensington, the application fee costs $65.

-Students who apply for Fall should hear back from Penn State New Kensington by October 1.
+Students who apply to Penn State New Kensington for fall should anticipate a decision by October 1.

 |Admissions Test Policy||Not optional and are considered|

 These are the application deadlines for Penn State New Kensington.

 |Early Action||Yes||November 1||December 24|

 Penn State New Kensington does not offer early decision but does offer early action.